guitarrapc/ScoopPlaybook/README.md

   - main
 ```

-Run ScoopPlaybook to execure installation.
+You are ready, let's run ScoopPlaybook Cmdlet to install scoop packages and buckets you desired.

 ```shell
 Install-Module PowerShell-Yaml -Scope CurrentUser